-2D NAND and 3D NAND are technologies used in desktop and mobile storage.
+2D NAND vs 3D NAND is a common question to ask when comparing technologies used in desktop and mobile storage.
 NAND flash memory is used for solid-state drive (SSD) technology to offer more reliable and faster storage in desktop computers and mobile devices.
 Depending on your goals, you can choose between the two technologies to build servers and backup devices.

 3D NAND vs. 2D NAND: What’s the Difference?